-In disasters, World Vision works across all humanitarian sectors to save lives, reduce suffering, and ensure families can begin to rebuild their lives and livelihoods.
+World Vision works across all humanitarian sectors to save lives, reduce suffering, and ensure families can begin to rebuild their lives and livelihoods.
 We also help communities prepare for future disasters, so people and property are safer in the years to come.
-And for every $1 spent in disaster preparedness, countries save $3 to $4 after disaster strikes.
+And for every $1 spent in disaster preparedness, countries save $4 after disaster strikes.

-Almighty God, You know that the hardest hit when disaster strikes are like Jane’s family — people who are poor and have few resources to recover and rebuild.
-Inspire leaders of the world’s wealthy nations to be ready to participate in disaster responses with compassion and generosity.
+Almighty God, You know that the hardest hit when disaster strikes are people who are poor and have few resources to recover and rebuild.
+Inspire leaders of the world’s wealthy nations to be ready to respond to disasters with compassion and generosity.
 Help governments invest in disaster risk reduction and preparedness training so their citizens are less vulnerable during emergencies.

 Pray for refugees.

-The number of people displaced by war, conflict, or persecution is at a record high of 70.8 million, according to the U.N. refugee agency.
+The number of people forcibly displaced is at a record high of 79.5 million, according to the U.N. refugee agency.
+Children under 18 make up 40% of that number.
 Some are refugees; others are displaced within their countries’ borders.
-The refugee crises originating from Syria, Afghanistan, South Sudan, and Myanmar paint the poignant picture of people fleeing conflicts and extreme poverty.
+The refugee crises originating from Syria, Venezuela, Afghanistan, South Sudan, and Myanmar paint the poignant picture of people fleeing conflicts and extreme poverty.

 Good Shepherd, no refugee is a stranger to You, and no one is ever far from Your loving care.
-Watch over children and families as they travel to refugee camps or relocate within their country.
+We pray for You to watch over refugee children and families as they travel to refugee camps or relocate within their country.
 Shelter their souls and their bodies.
 Heal the hearts of refugees who have endured unimaginable tragedy and trauma.

 Pray for peace and stability in countries with ongoing violence.

 Lord of the nations, You tell us in Psalm 34:14 to “Turn from evil, and do good; seek peace and pursue it.”
 We grieve to see the lives of so many people disrupted by war and violence.
 This evil kills and maims people, separates families, harms the most vulnerable, and makes poverty a constant companion.
-We ask You to “make wars to cease from the ends of the earth” (Psalm 46:9) so children and families can enjoy safety and prosperity again.
+We ask You to make “wars cease to the ends of the earth” (Psalm 46:9) so children and families can enjoy safety and prosperity again.

 “He makes wars cease to the ends of the earth.
 He breaks the bow and shatters the spear; he burns the shields with fire.” —Psalm 46:9 (NIV)

 Loving Provider, we echo the psalmist’s confidence, “For he will deliver the needy who cry out, the afflicted who have no one to help” (Psalm 72:12).
-Hear and answer girls’ and boys’ cries for help.
-Let aid distributions reach children and families who need it most.
-In Your mercy, provide families with what they need to survive.
+Hear and answer girls’ and boys’ cries for help and provide them with the physical and emotional support they need.
+Let aid distributions reach children and families who need them most.
+In Your mercy, we pray for You to provide refugee families and disaster survivors with what they need to survive.

 “For he will deliver the needy who cry out, the afflicted who have no one to help.
 He will take pity on the weak and the needy and save the needy from death.
 He will rescue them from oppression and violence, for precious is their blood in his sight.” —Psalm 72:12-14 (NIV)

-Pray for children separated from parents and family or who have lost loved ones.
+Pray for children separated from their families or who have lost loved ones.

 “Blessed are those who mourn, for they will be comforted.” —Matthew 5:4 (NIV)

-In low-income nations, children younger than 5 are already at heightened risk for malnutrition, diarrheal diseases, and pneumonia brought on by contaminated water, reduced food supplies, and inadequate shelter.
-After a disaster, children not in organized settlements may miss important vaccinations, putting them further at risk for preventable diseases.
-All children in tents or makeshift shelter face winter and summer weather extremes.
-Many displaced children do not have access to medicines or clinics if they fall ill.
+In low-income nations, children younger than 5 are already at heightened risk for malnutrition, diarrheal diseases, and pneumonia brought on by contaminated water, reduced food, and inadequate shelter.
+After a disaster, children may miss important vaccinations, putting them further at risk for preventable diseases.
+All children in tents or makeshift shelters face winter and summer weather extremes.
+Many displaced children don’t have access to medicines or clinics if they fall ill.

-Great Physician, we ask that You protect girls and boys from illness and heal children who have fallen ill.
+Great Physician, we pray that You protect girls and boys — particularly refugee children and those who have survived a disaster — from illness and heal children who have fallen ill.
 Help their little bodies fight off sickness and disease.
 Allow medical help to reach children who need it most.
 Help parents and caretakers find appropriate shelter for all who need it.

 “Disaster follows disaster; the whole land lies in ruins.
 In an instant my tents are destroyed, my shelter in a moment.” —Jeremiah 4:20 (NIV)